 Tell us a ludicrous homeschooling myth You’ve Heard and we’ll tell you the reality?

 Let’s get this party started!
-This is day 1 of my Homeschooling 101 Blog Party going on from June 5th – July 7th.
-I’m so glad you are here!
+This is day 1 of my Homeschooling 101 Blog Series I’m so glad you are here!

 So are you ready for a homeschool crash course?
 How to start homeschooling, How to balance it all, How to find joy in the day to day schooling, get organized and all those other questions you may be asking!
 Join me and 25 other amazing bloggers and veteran homeschoolers as we share homeschooling encouragement, tips, tricks and secrets in daily guest posts right here on my blog!

-Up next Ana Willis will share her best tips to starting homeschooling so look for that tomorrow!
-Oh and don’t forget to enter the HUGE giveaways and join the exclusive Facebook Group to chat it up with our bloggers, ask questions and just be a part of our amazing and growing community!
+Up next Ana Willis will share her best tips to starting homeschooling!
+Oh and don’t forget to join the exclusive Facebook Group to chat it up with our bloggers, ask questions and just be a part of our amazing and growing community!

 Forest Rose is a God Loving, Blessed Wife, & Relaxed, Eclectic Homeschooling Mama to 3 girls – 8, 11, & 12 in Fort Wayne, Indiana.
 She’s passionate about lifting moms out of the homeschooling trenches that are discouraged, overwhelmed or feeling alone or isolated.
 Her hope is to point them to Christ and equip them to rise up with a new found hope and joy within, that He alone can provide.
 Besides blogging, she also loves hanging out at her exclusive Facebook Group “Homeschooling 101 Community” that she started to help new homeschoolers thrive.